kzlsahin/SimleSlider.js/README.md

 # SimleSlider.js
-A simple Javascript implementation to create a slider bar inside an HTML page
+A simple Javascript implementation to create a slide inside an HTML page

 - Consist of two class definitions; one for animated sliding and the other one is for stationary slides.
 - Both are periodically sliding with timeintervals.